ctphoenix/Python-Course-Material/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:12006fdb5a
 ## Exercise 2

-This week, we will create a tic-tac-toe (noughts and crosses) simulator and evaluate basic winning strategies.
+Tic-tac-toe (or noughts and crosses) is a simple strategy game in which two players take turns placing a mark on a 3x3 board, attempting to make a row, column, or diagonal of three with their mark.
+In this homework, we will use the tools we've covered in the past two weeks to create a tic-tac-toe simulator, and evaluate basic winning strategies.

 *** =instructions
 - Players 1 and 2 will take turns changing values of this array from a 0 to a 1 or 2, indicating the number of the player who places there.
 Create a function `place(board, player, position)` with `player` being the current player (an integer 1 or 2), and `position` a tuple of length 2 specifying a desired location to place their marker.
 Only allow the current player to place a piece on the board (change the board position to their number) if that position is empty (zero).